mrismanaziz/Reforestation/README.md

-## Why do bananas have to put on sunscreen before they go to the beach?
-Because they might peel!
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!